Purple-Pyjamas/DSA-CAPSTONE-PROJECT/amazon-product-review-analysis/README.md

 ### Step 4: Dashboard Creation
 - Dashboard: Designed a one-page interactive summary for management insights featuring a KPI summary card, category comparison charts, rating distribution visuals by category, and an interactive slicer for filtering by product categoryand rating ranges.
-*I Created a copy of dataset intitially, to use as the working area*
 ---

 ## 🔎 Key Analysis Questions